sagiweizmann/session-01/hashmap/README.md

-# HashMap Project (TypeScript)
+# Home assignment 2 - Hash-Map

-This project implements a basic `HashMap` using a `DoublyLinkedList` for bucket storage and a pluggable hash function (defaulting to MD5 using Node.js `crypto` module).
+This assignment implements a basic `HashMap` using a `DoublyLinkedList` for bucket storage and a pluggable hash function (defaulting to MD5 using Node.js `crypto` module).

 ---

-## 📦 Installation
+## Installation

 ```bash
 npm install